9n8/webhook-spammer/README.md

-code use 2 spam someones webhook with ur desired message
+code use 2 spam a discord webhook with ur desired message

 dm @II#1337 if u need any help